generationmake/DogGraphicDisplay/README.md

  - DOGS102-6
 (controller ST7565 and UC1701).

-It supports hardware SPE and bit bang SPI and is tested with AVR, ESP32 and SAMD architecture.
+It supports hardware SPI and bit bang SPI and is tested with AVR, ESP32 and SAMD architecture.

 This library is based on the Arduino library by EA: https://www.lcd-module.com/support/application-note/arduino-meets-ea-dog.html

+##Installation

+You can install this library manually in your Arduino IDE if you follow these instructions: https://www.arduino.cc/en/Guide/Libraries